 If you work with the DOD as a vendor, this is on the horizon.
 It will change your relationship with the DOD and the way your organization needs to handle its security measures.

 Here is what we know about the CMMC levels and requirements so far.

-This is the government’s way of keeping tabs on the security of its potential defense vendors related to Controlled Unclassified Information (CUI) and Federal Contract Information (FCI).
-It provides a mechanism for the DOD to ensure their vendors are ready (security-wise) to work with the department.
+This is the government’s way of keeping tabs on the security of its potential defense vendors and related to Controlled Unclassified Information (CUI) and Federal Contract Information (FCI).
+It provides a mechanism for the DOD to ensure their vendors and supply chain have mature enough cybersecurity practices to work with the DOD.
 It focuses on certifying the “maturity levels” and “capability” of each DOD vendor’s security processes, practices, and methods.
 It also helps set goals and priorities for them to make improvements.

 The DOD will not be conducting the audits, either.
 A network of certified third-party assessors (C3PAOs) will be tasked with vetting the security of each of its potential vendors.
 Each of its 350,000 vendors will need one of these assessments.
 Additionally, there are Registered Provider Organizations, such as FRSecure, that employ Registered Practitioners that are certified to assist organizations in preparing for CMMC levels certification.
 The CMMC Accreditation Body (CMMC-AB) has also been very clear that a C3PAO cannot provide any coaching or assistance to an organization that it will be conducting the audit on.
 RPOs are able to provide that coaching and assist in preparation as needed.

-The framework of the certification combines several known security best practices and regulatory standards (like NIST SP 800-171 as well as 46 other CMMC practices) and is made up of 14 domains that align with the NIST SP 800-171 families.
+The framework of the certification combines several known cybersecurity best practices and regulatory standards and is made up of 14 domains that align with the NIST SP 800-171 families.

 - Access Control (AC)

 - Identification and Authentication (IA)

 - Personnel Security (PS)

 - System and Information Integrity (SI)